Last Updated on June 12, 2026 by Hannah Stephenson

 I love this food tour because it combines two must-do Cape Town activities: strolling around Bo Kaap’s colourful houses, and eating and drinking as much as possible.
 In fact, it also takes you to De Waterkant, which isn’t as famous as Bo Kaap but is also home to lots of pretty, pastel-coloured cottages.
 It also happens to be where I used to live!

-You kick off at the Bo Kaap deli, which is pretty much the best place in Cape Town to try Cape Malay treats, and your guide will take you to other foodie hotspots like Marco’s African Place, the Charles, and the Fireman’s Arms to try some South African classics.
-I think that this is a great way to learn about just how many different cultures have shaped Cape Town’s food scene.
+You kick off at the Bo Kaap deli, which is pretty much the best place in Cape Town to try Cape Malay treats, and your guide will take you to other foodie hotspots to try some South African classics.
+It’s a great way to learn about just how many different cultures have shaped Cape Town’s food scene!

 The tour includes tons of food and alcohol, so it’s right up my alley, but it’s also such a great way to get acquainted with Cape Town’s layout and history.
 Plus, my former housemate, Marianne, is one of the guides on this food tour, and she’s an amazing person, so you’re definitely in for a treat if you’re in her group!

-This tour kicks off at 12 pm, and costs R1,985 per person, which includes all of your food.
-You also get free cancellation up to 24 hours beforehand.
-It doesn’t run on Mondays, so if your first day in Cape Town happens to fall on a Monday, I’ve got you covered with an alternative below.
+This tour kicks off at 12 pm you get free cancellation up to 24 hours beforehand.
+It doesn’t run on Mondays, so if your first day in Cape Town happens to fall on a Monday, you can always switch the days of this itinerary around.

 Evening – Explore the V&A Waterfront